Shaheen8954/90DaysOfDevOps/2025/git/week-4-challange/solution.md

 # WEEK 4 CHALLANGE
-## fork, clone and initialize the repository and create a file also, configure remote URL with PAT and PUSH/PULL.
+## fork, clone and initialize the repository and create a file also, configure remote URL with PAT and PUSH/PULL and other branches.